sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 <span class="virtual-br"></span>

-> NOTE: To leverage additional token scopes, the account attached to the token must actually have access to the prerequisite resources.
-For example, you cannot grant `repo` access to a repository that the token's account itself does not have write access for.
+> WARNING: In addition to the prerequisite token scopes, the account attached to the token must actually have access to the relevant resources for [complete permissions sync](./../repo/permissions.md#complete-sync-vs-incremental-sync) (i.e. you cannot grant `repo` access to a repository that the token's account itself does not have write access for).
+>
+> For example, to sync repository permissions, the token's account must have write access to all repositories that need permissions enforced in order to list each repository's collaborators for repo-centric sync

 ## GitHub.com rate limits